rsolter/rsolter.github.io/_posts/2019-10-05-Monthly_Bike_Forecast_ETS.md

 Some background first.
-For a raw data sequence represented by {*x*<sub>*t*</sub>}, beginning at *t* = 0, and the forecast of the next value in our sequence represented as *x̂*<sub>*t* + 1</sub>, the simplest form of exponential smoothing is given by the formula:
+For a raw data sequence represented by {*x*<sub>*t*</sub>}, beginning at *t* = 0, and the forecast of the next value in our sequence represented as *x̂*<sub>*t* + 1</sub>, the simplest form of exponential smoothing takes the form:

 *x̂*<sub>*t* + 1</sub> = *α**x*<sub>*t*</sub> + *α*(1 − *α*)*x*<sub>*t* − 1</sub> + *α*(1 − *α*)<sup>2</sup>*x*<sub>*t* − 2</sub>..

-In the formula above, the rate at which the weights decrease is determined by the *α*, or the **smoothing factor** which is bound by 0 &lt; *α* &lt; 1.
+In the equation above, the rate at which the weights decrease is determined by the *α*, or the **smoothing factor** which is bound by 0 &lt; *α* &lt; 1.
 If *α* is closer to 0, more weight is given to observations from the more distant past, while a value of *α* that is closer to 1 will give more more weight to recent observations.

-In the equation above, the time series is represented solely by the observations’ values themselves (current and past).
-A more nuanced, but standard formulation, breaks the model into three components: the level *l*<sub>*t*</sub>, trend *b*<sub>*t*</sub>, and seasonal *s*<sub>*t*</sub> components.
-In comparison to regular linear regression, the level can be thought of as the intercept and the trend the slope.As can be seen below, the bike data demonstrates clear seasonality and a growing trend in overall ridership, so our exponential smoothing model will need to account for both.
+The time series is represented solely by the observations’ values themselves (current and past).

+A more nuanced, but standard formulation, breaks the model into three
+components: the level *l*<sub>*t*</sub>, trend *b*<sub>*t*</sub>, and seasonal *s*<sub>*t*</sub> components.
+As can be seen below, the bike data demonstrates clear seasonality and a growing trend in overall ridership, so our exponential smoothing model will need to account for both.
+Also, the size of the seasonal swings in ridership have grown over time, meaning our method will need to account for that as well.

 ![](/rblogging/2019/10/05/viz-1.png)

-In the chart above, it’s also noticeablable that the size of the seasonal swings in ridership have grown over time, meaning our method will need to account for that as well.
-In total, our forecast model will take on the following form, with all three components given their own smoothing factors.
-This model is known as the **Holt-Winter’s multiplicative method** and each smoothing factor is estimated on the basis of minimizing the sum of the square residuals (SSE):
+In total, our forecast model will be made of three component equations, each with their own smoothing factor.
+Outlined below, this model is known as the **Holt-Winter’s multiplicative method** and each smoothing factor is estimated on the basis of minimizing the sum of the square residuals (SSE):

 **Overall model** with *h* denoting the number of periods forecast into the future (horizon), *m* denoting the frequency of the seasonality (m=12 for monthly data), and k representing the integer part of *(h-1)/m* which ensures that the estimate of the seasona indices used for forecasting come from the final year of the sample.

 *ŷ*<sub>*t* + *h*\|*t*</sub> = (*l*<sub>*t*</sub> + *h**b*<sub>*t*</sub>)*s*<sub>*t* + *h* − *m*(*k* + 1)</sub>

 **Level** component, with *a**l**p**h**a* as the smoothing parameter bound between 0 and 1.

 $$l\_{t} = \\alpha\\frac{y\_{t}}{s\_{t-m}}+(1-\\alpha)(l\_{t-1}+b\_{t-1})$$

 **Trend** component, with *β* as the smoothing parameter bound between 0 and 1

 *b*<sub>*t*</sub> = *β*(*l*<sub>*t*</sub> − *l*<sub>*t* − 1</sub>) + (1 − *β*)*b*<sub>*t* − 1</sub>

 **Season** component, with *γ* as the smoothing parameter bound between 0 and 1

 $$s\_{t} = \\gamma\\frac{y\_{t}}{l\_{t-1}+b\_{t-1}}+(1-\\gamma)s\_{t-m}$$

 Read more about the Holt-Winters methodology